Last updated 14 September 2023

 In this blog, Clare Chamberlain, Category Lead – Construction, discusses the importance of social value in your construction projects and gives top tips to how to ensure it’s not missed off the list.

-In September, the government announced it was introducing a new public procurement model that takes greater account of the additional social value created by contractors who are bidding for work.
+The government announced it was introducing a public procurement model that takes greater account of the additional social value created by contractors who are bidding for work.

 This is a significant policy change that means social value will become a mainstream priority in all public sector procurement from next year.